Work for social justice

-The Graduate Certificate in Arts (Social Policy) is a bridging tool for graduates in other subjects to gain knowlege of social policy.
-You can then go on to a postgraduate qualification in social policy if you wish.
+The Graduate Certificate in Arts (Social Policy) is a bridging tool for graduates in other subjects to gain knowledge of social policy.
+You can use it to study another subject area without completing a second bachelor’s degree.

 Gain an understanding of the political, economic, social and cultural factors that influence the development, implementation and evaluation of social policy in Aotearoa New Zealand.
-You’ll study law, politics and the roles of central and local Government in a democratic society.
-This will give you insights into the relationships between the state, judiciary, legal system, political parties and public in shaping legislation and developing policy.
+You’ll study law and politics.
+You’ll also study the roles of central and local Government in a democratic society.
+This will give you insights into the relationships that help shape legislation and develop policy, such as those between the state, judiciary, legal system, political parties and the public..

-Learn to apply your critical social policy analysis skills to a number of decision-making scenarios to result in better social outcomes.
-This could take many forms including a policy, project plan, submission or even the strategic direction of an organisation.
+Learn to apply your analysis skills to a number of decision-making scenarios to result in better social outcomes.
+This could take many forms including a policy, project plan, or submission.
+Or even the strategic direction of an organisation.